timhugh/kubetest/README.md

 * Deployment - orchestrates the creation, deletion, and updating of Pods.
   * Technically there's an object in between--ReplicaSets--but this is abstracted, and the Kubernetes docs [recommend using Deployments in most cases](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#when-to-use-a-replicaset).
 * Service - defines a set of Pods (using a Label Selector) and how to access them (e.g. exposing ports).
 Can be configured as a load balancer.
+* Ingress - exposes HTTP(S) routes from outside the cluster to services within the cluster.

 ## Getting Started